 Between 2010 and 2020, the average cost of the contribution per person for private health insurance has increased by 2.3%, while public health insurance has risen by 3.8%.
 So, whether you choose private or public health insurance, you can expect the cost to increase over time.

-Will the cost of health insurance increase with age?
+Will the cost of private health insurance increase with age?

 While it is true that if you join private health insurance when you’re older, you’ll most likely pay a high premium.
 But, the earlier you enter the private health insurance system, the more affordable your payments will be when you’re older.
 This is due to Alterungsrückstellungen, or Ageing Provisions, an important strategy that private health insurance uses to keep premiums consistent.